Icinga/icinga2/doc/15-troubleshooting.md

 Yes, reducing and not increasing.
-By default, Icinga 2 already starts as many threads as there are CPU cores according to the OS (unaware of SMT aka HyperThreading).
+By default, Icinga 2 already starts as many threads as there are CPU cores according to the OS (unaware of SMT aka Hyper-Threading).
 So there's no point in increasing as Icinga would not gain additional CPU time.

 But more threads also require more synchronization between them.
 This may